kozalosev/kozalosev/README.md

 ### As a human

-My name is **Leonid Kozarin**.
 I'm a codeborn programmer in the 2nd generation[*](#father) from North-West of Russia.
 My birth town is Severodvinsk.
 This is a city near Arkhangelsk, Russian Los-Angeles :)

 I love _Chineese tea_ (especially red varieties and GABA oolongs), milk coffee beverages, _craft beer_ (especially stouts, IPAs and milkshakes) and smoking a _hookah_.
 I like _comedies_ and _cartoons_, hiking, sightseeing and taking shots of interesting places.
 What about music?
 I like Russian _rave_ (GSPD, CMH, Dead Blonde), _rap_ (dom!No, playingtheangel, RAY-D, aikko), _pop punk_ (ЗАВТРА БРОШУ, ONEDAY, Drug Твоей Тёлки).